Five Things You Need to Know

 Like other nonprofits, Goodwill is managed by respected business leaders and a volunteer board of directors which provides guidance.
 Goodwill isn't "owned" by anybody.

-Our CEO, John Nadeau, has been with Goodwill for more than 12 years holding senior-level management positions throughout his career.
-Nadeau also has 23 years of extensive experience running and operating an upscale retail grocery industry.
+Our CEO, John Nadeau, has been with Goodwill for more than thirteen years holding senior-level management positions throughout his career.
+Nadeau also has 23 years of extensive experience running and operating an upscale retail grocery store.
 Nadeau's combined years of experiences make him very proficient in both the nonprofit and for-profit sectors.

 2. OUR STORES ARE DESIGNED TO SUPPORT OUR MISSION SERVICES.